 on the site of the current New York Public Library, twenty-three

 December 30, 1853 - The Gadsden Purchase is consummated, with the United States buying a 29,640 square mile tract of land in present-day Arizona and New Mexico (approximately from Yuma to Las Cruces) for $10 million from Mexico to allow railroad building in the southwest and settle continued border disputes after the Mexican-American War.
 This act finalized the borders of the Continental United States.

-would hold its first convention later that year on July 6 in Jackson,
+February 28, 1854 - In Ripon, Wisconsin, the Republican Party is founded, in opposition to the Kansas-Nebraska Act.
+It would hold its first convention later that year on July 6 in Jackson, Michigan.

 June 10, 1854 - The United States Naval Academy graduates its first class at Annapolis, Maryland.

 October 26, 1854 - C. W. Post, American cereal manufacturer, is born.

 October 31, 1854 - The New York World's Fair, extended for a second season, closes after 393 exhibit days.
 The second season, under the presidency of P.T.
 Barnum, raises the total attendance to over 1,150,000.

 March 3, 1855 - The United States Camel Corps is created with a $30,000 appropriation in Congress.